-For example, prior to placing his gun in a locked cabinet, a gun owner consumed several beers.
-Then the gun slipped out of his hands, fell to the floor and discharged.
-When the police responded, they administered a breath test, which showed the gun owner was under the influence.
+Let’s say that before placing his gun in a locked cabinet, a gun owner consumed several beers.
+Then the gun slipped out of his hands, fell to the floor and discharged, hitting his friend.

 In these cases, the gun accidents were caused by behavior that unreasonably jeopardized the safety of others, so the discharges were due to negligence.